benjaminspringer98/dab-project-ii/REFLECTION.md

 - qa-api writes into the queue, qa-bot reads from the queue, calls llm-api, and posts llm response back to qa-api
 - this creates a decoupling, where the main qa-api does not care when e.g. the qa-bot crashes

+## Pagination / Infinite scrolling

+- pagination was used to implement infinite scrolling
+- frontend keeps track of the page number that should be fetched
+- when the user has almost scrolled to the end of the page, the page number is incremented and is passed to backend to get the correct batch of data

 ## Real time updates

 - when new questions/answers are created, they are shown to the user in real time